How To Order Your Official Transcript

-Written transcript requests must include an accompanying check or money order for $10.00 per Official copy, made payable to Westchester Community College.
+Transcript requests sent by mail must include a check or money order for the total fee and made payable to SUNY Westchester Community College.
 Cash cannot be accepted.

 Transcript requests are normally processed within one business day of receipt.

-- If you have any further questions regarding this matter, please contact our office at 914-606-6810 or you may email us at email@example.com
+If you have any further questions regarding this matter, you may email us at firstname.lastname@example.org